 The Kate Granger Awards for Compassionate Care are named after Dr Kate Granger, who sadly passed away in 2016.
 Kate worked tirelessly to raise awareness around compassion in the NHS through her #hellomynameis social media campaign.
-This years’ awards have now closed and were presented at Health and Care Innovation Expo 2018 at Manchester Central on 5 and 6 September.
+The 2018 awards were presented at Health and Care Innovation Expo 2018, Manchester Central on 5 and 6 September.
 Find out about the 2018 finalists.

 It was while undergoing treatment for cancer that Dr Granger started writing about seeing the NHS “through the eyes of a patient”.
 She launched #hellomynameis campaign to talk about some of her intensely moving experiences.